Joint constraint on the jet structures from the short GRB population and GRB 170817A: Constraining jet structure by the afterglows of GRB 170817A

 Following \cite{Sari1998}, the synchrotron luminosity contributed by a differential element of a mass $M_{\rm sw,\theta}$ can be calculated analytically as \citep{Yu2022}

 where the superscript prime indicates the quantities are measured in the comoving frame of the shocked region, $m_{\rm e}$ is the mass of electron, $c$ the speed of light, $\sigma_{\rm T}$ the Thomson cross section, $e$ the electron charge, and $B'$ represents the comoving magnetic field strength.
-The dimensionless synchrotron spectrum $S(\nu')$ can be expressed as a broken-power-law function, which is characterized by two broken frequencies that are determined by the acceleration and cooling of electrons (see \cite{Sari1998} for details).
+The dimensionless synchrotron spectrum $S(\nu')$ can be expressed as a broken power law function, which is characterized by two broken frequencies that are determined by the acceleration and cooling of electrons (see \cite{Sari1998} for details).
+As usual, three microphysical parameters are involved here, including the spectral index of the shock-accelerated electrons $p$, the equipartition factors $\epsilon_{\rm B}$ and $\epsilon_{\rm e}$ for the magnetic fields and electrons in the shocked material, respectively.
+Moreover, a relationship $\epsilon_{\rm e}=\sqrt{\epsilon_{\rm B}}$ will be taken in our calculation in order to reduce the degree of freedom of the model, according to the theoretical prediction given by \cite{Medvedev2006}.
 Then, for an observer of a viewing angle $\theta_{\rm obs}$ relative to the jet axis, the observed flux of the afterglow emission can be obtained by integrating over the whole solid angle of the jet as \citep{Huang2000,Yu2007,Yu2022}

 where $d_{\rm L}$ is the luminosity distance of the GRB, $\beta_{\theta}=(1-\Gamma_{\theta}^{-2})^{1/2}$, and $\alpha$ is defined as the angle between the emitting differential element and the LOS, which can be expressed as \citep[e.g.,][]{Li2019}